Setup the Guardrails server locally

 This guide is condensed to get you up and running quickly.To see the full guide on using the Guardrails Server, see the usage doc.To learn more about the Guardrails Server, see the concepts doc.

-TODOs.
-We’ll use a regex that matches title case strings.
+config.py that defines the Guard.
+We’ll use a regex that matches title case strings:

 Best practices

 Running the Guardrails server like this is useful for rapid development and testing out guardrails, but it is not suitable for production use.
-It’s a simple Flask server that is not optimized for stability, performance, or security.
-Flask recommends different options for deploying a Flask app in production, such as using a WSGI server like Gunicorn or uWSGI.
+The built-in dev server is not optimized for stability, performance, or security.
+For production, serve the FastAPI application with an ASGI server like Uvicorn (directly, or via Gunicorn’s Uvicorn worker class).
 Furthermore, the dev server isn’t as portable or deployable broadly as many cloud ecosystems would require.
-Our solution for this is to build a Docker container for the Guardrails server, using Gunicorn to serve the Flask app.Hosting Guardrails with Docker
+Our solution for this is to build a Docker container for the Guardrails server, using Uvicorn (or Gunicorn with the Uvicorn worker class) to serve the FastAPI app.Hosting Guardrails with Docker

 The Guardrails server can be packaged into a Docker container for production deployments.
 Once containerized, you can host it in any Docker-compatible hosting service, such as Kubernetes, AWS Fargate, Google Cloud Run, etc.Building and running the Docker container